USGS-WiM/WIMLib/readme.md

 ![WiM](wimlogo.png)

 # WIMLib
+Current version (2.0.0) have been updated to python 3.7.2 with basin functionality (no spatial or geojson handling), which will come in future version.

-WIMLib is a custom reusable libraries and objects for handling geojson, logging, and spatial operations leveraging ESRI ArGIS.
+WIMLib is a custom reusable libraries and objects for handling geojson, logging, and spatial operations.

 ### Installing
 [ python WIMLib package](https://pypi.org/project/WIMLib/): `pip install WIMLib`